 Some days I feel like a half-baked Cinderella.
 There’s some promise at 8 am, but by 10 am my fairy tale book is closed until further notice.
 In the background, that all-important Cinderella clock keeps ticking forward.
 My body is in a rut: sleeping, eating, exercising, resting, eating, sleeping and back again.

 Taken by someone else altogether.

-In other words, and very much like a psychological broken record, I keep finding out that I am 100% present, but physically I am a goner.
+In other words, and very much like a psychologically broken record, I keep finding out that I am 100% present, but physically I am a goner.

-Last weekend I attended a two-day MS conference in Dublin organised by our national MS Society (the one I write for).
-From listening and talking to healthcare professionals on day one, it dawned on me once again that I had been feeling… well… ‘uncinderellish’ for some time now.
-Sitting right next to a large loudspeaker that blew all dust from my ears and added instant facial pain to my being, only confirmed my non-Cinderella status.
+Last weekend I attended a two-day MS conference in Dublin organised by our National MS Society (the one I write for).
+From listening and talking to healthcare professionals on day one, it dawned on me once again that I had been feeling rather… ‘uncinderellish’ for some time now.
+Sitting right next to a large loudspeaker that suddenly blew all dust from my ears and added instant facial pain to my being, only confirmed my non-Cinderella status.

 Also, about three weeks ago, I somehow created a rather bizarre night-time ritual.
 Because MS has a way of waking me up at least 3 or 4 times every night because of neuropathic pain, I picked up a half-asleep tendency to turn on my television without in fact staying awake to watch programs.

 My bed-routine reads like a horror story at times.